ShahriarAhnaf/GameOfLife/README.md

 ## understanding the drawings
-- ELEMENTS? ->
+- ELEMENTS? -> a collection of vertices to make a quad represented by 4 vertices
-- VERTICES?
-- layouts?
-- buffers?
+- VERTICES? - > a collection of xy coordinate represented by 2 floats
+- layouts? -> how to read elements in specific order using the buffer. made up of type, count and a normalization bool.
+- buffers? -> an array of data to store to call for drawing later
-- array buffers?
+- array buffers? -> an array of buffers to choose which one to draw later.
+**THE TWO METHODS OF ARRAY BUFFERS**

+USING ONE VERTEX ARRAY BUFFER WITH MULTIPLE LAYOUTS TO BIND

+OR

+USING MULTIPLE VERTEX ARRAY BUFFERS FOR EACH OBJECT.

 ## Game break down